JaspervB-tud/reference_set_selection_benchmark/workflows/viruses/README.md

 python -u output_abundances.py -m 0.1 -o root/estimations/${location_type}/${sample}/${method}_${threshold}_predictions.tsv --metadata root/metadata.tsv root/estimations/${location_type}/${sample}/${method}_${threshold}/abundance.tsv
 ```
 This will store the direct output of kallisto in `root/estimations/${location_type}/${sample}/${method}_${threshold}/abundance.tsv` and the filtered (at 0.1% abundance) lineage abundance estimations in `root/estimations/${location_type}/${sample}/${method}_${threshold}_predictions.tsv`.

+## Analysis
+To analyse the results obtained we will assume that the workflow was ran as described above.
+Additionally for most of the resource usage monitoring, we assume that commands were run with `/usr/bin/time/` and that the output is stored somewhere.

+### Reference set comparisons
+In `scripts/virus/analysis_reference_sets.ipynb` we provide a Jupyter notebook that details the steps we took to obtain the results and figures (using matplotlib and seaborn) regarding the reference set comparisons.